Taku-10/Poppel/README.md

 # Poppel

-This is a project completed as part of a course on systems development using C# and the UML.
+This is a project completed as part of a course in second year on systems development using C#.
 The goal of this project was to design, construct, test, and implement a segment of the Poppel Order Processing System, a system for managing customer orders and inventory.
 It was developed by Takunda and myself.

 # Functionality